 Under a MSO structure, the clinical aspects of the organization are part of a second business which is owned by a licensed physician who is responsible for performing and supervising the procedures and treatments offered at the facility.

 That business then makes an agreement with the MSO to manage the non-medical aspects of the practice.
-Under this arrangement – which can be established through a management service agreement (MSA) – licensed physicians are able to limit their financial risks, while any clinical liability incurred by a provider is not passed on to the MSO or its owner.
+Under this arrangement – which can be established through a management services agreement (MSA) – licensed physicians are able to limit their financial risks, while any clinical liability incurred by a provider is not passed on to the MSO or its owner.

-Healthcare MSOs & Potential Pitfalls
+The Healthcare Management Services Organization (MSO) & Potential Regulatory Pitfalls

-MSOs are subject to extensive oversight.
+Management services organizations are subject to extensive oversight.
 An ever-evolving, convoluted patchwork of health care regulations means MSO owners or providers in a MSO-affiliated practice can quickly run afoul of state and federal laws – from the Anti-Kickback Statute and Stark law to the Texas CPOM doctrine.
 Entrepreneurs and venture capitalists looking to enter the health care space should work with an experienced health law attorney who can help structure the agreement and advise on all of the legal risks of investing in a medical practice.

 1. Agreements Set Above Fair Market Value